MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-spanish-neutral.md

 ## 4. Avoid abbreviations and follow guidelines for acronyms

 In running text, avoid abbreviations.
-If you absolutely need to use an abbreviation, use the form listed in the new Ortografía de la lengua española or in [Appendix 2](http://buscon.rae.es/dpd/apendices/apendice2.html) of <span lang="es-ES">_Diccionario panhispánico de duda_</span>.
+If you absolutely need to use an abbreviation, use the form listed in the new Ortografía de la lengua española or in [Appendix 2](http://buscon.rae.es/dpd/apendices/apendice2.html) of <span lang="es">_Diccionario panhispánico de duda_</span>.
 Remember:
   -	To avoid confusing the reader, do not abbreviate a word in such a way that the abbreviation could be confused with another word.
   -	Include a period at the end of an abbreviation.
   -	Use abbreviations for days and months if necessary.
-Follow the guidelines in the [main Style Guide](https://www.microsoft.com/en-us/language/StyleGuides?rtc=1) or Regional Standards.
+Follow the guidelines in the [main Style Guide](http://download.microsoft.com/download/c/8/0/c80371fa-bc89-46a7-883d-071d59f0c24c/spa-neu-StyleGuide.pdf) or Regional Standards.
-  -	Don't treat words such as "<span lang="es-ES">metro</span>" or "<span lang="es-ES">litro</span>" as abbreviations.
+  -	Don't treat words such as "<span lang="es">metro</span>" or "<span lang="es-ES">litro</span>" as abbreviations.
 They are considered units of measure and should not end in a period.
   -	Use a nonbreaking space between the numeral and the symbol, as per SI standards.
 For example: 30&nbsp;cm, 1&nbsp;h, 75&nbsp;%, 20&nbsp;°C.

 ### Acronyms

 Some well-known examples are WYSIWYG (What You See Is What You Get), DNS (Domain Name Server), and HTML (Hypertext Markup Language).
   -	Acronyms behave like nouns.
 If a gender is needed, it is that of the spelled-out form.
 In the case of non-Spanish words, the gender will depend on the use.
   -	Acronyms have no plural, so no "–s" is added at the end.
-The number is indicated by the preceding determiner: <span lang="es-ES">los DVD, unos CD</span>.
-In the case of PC, the gender should be masculine, "<span lang="es-ES">el PC</span>."
-When the text refers to PCs and the Mac, please use "<span lang="es-ES">ordenador</span>."
+The number is indicated by the preceding determiner: <span lang="es">los DVD, unos CD</span>.
+In the case of PC, however, to avoid the problem of conflicting gender in Spain and Latin America when using a determiner, use “en tus PC."
+If this is not possible in the context, the synonym equipo will be used instead of the acronym.

 **Localized acronyms**: If the acronym is widely used and well known to the audience, it should be used "as is" (without including the spelled-out term).
 However, if the acronym is not widely used or could be confused with another acronym, the recommendation is to spell out the term and include the acronym in brackets the first time the acronym appears in the text.
 Do not include <span lang="es-ES">por sus siglas en inglés</span>.